PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 By default, plots are created using OxyPlot, which only works on Windows
 * Use `/PythonPlot` to create plots with Python instead of OxyPlot
-  * Alternatively, set `PythonPlot` to `True` in the parameter file
+  * Alternatively, set `PythonPlot` to `True` in the key/value parameter file

 The processing options can be specified in a parameter file using `/ParamFile:Options.conf` or `/Conf:Options.conf`
 * Define options using the format `ArgumentName=Value`
 * Lines starting with `#` or `;` will be treated as comments
 * Additional arguments on the command line can supplement or override the arguments in the parameter file

-Use `/CreateParamFile` to create an example parameter file
+Use `/CreateParamFile` to create an example key/value parameter file
 * By default, the example parameter file content is shown at the console
 * To create a file named Options.conf, use `/CreateParamFile:Options.conf`

-Use `/Conf` to define a key/value parameter file with settings
+Use `/Conf` to define a key/value parameter file with settings to load
 * Example Key=Value parameter files
   * [MSFileInfoScanner_ProcessingOptions_NoPlots.txt](https://github.com/PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/blob/master/docs/MSFileInfoScanner_ProcessingOptions_NoPlots.txt)
   * [MSFileInfoScanner_ProcessingOptions_TICandBPI.txt](https://github.com/PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/blob/master/docs/MSFileInfoScanner_ProcessingOptions_TICandBPI.txt)